VyacheslavPridchin/WildWood-Desktop/README.md

 # WildWood-Desktop.
 Hackathon Spring 2022 DSTU

 ## Problem
-Analyze the image for the presence of the forest surface and find the percentage.
+Analysis of the image for the presence of a forest and finding a percentage on its surface.
 [Show full](https://github.com/VyacheslavPridchin/WildWood-Desktop/blob/main/Hackathon%20Problem.pdf)

 ## Solution
 A desktop application with built-in online maps that allows you to take satellite images of different times and calculate the percentage of forest cover using computer vision.